Want to do this tour guided?

 - Meals: Breakfast

-The countryside is different to yesterday’s riding, with a gentler landscape of farmland and woodland.
-A real combination of surfaces today, quiet lanes, cycle paths and a disused railway line through the beautiful Glen Ogle.
-You are now close to the birthplace of folk hero and latter day Robin Hood, Rob Roy Macgregor, whose grave may be found in Balquhidder.
-The final stretch is to Killin (or nearby) where you stop for the night.
+Today’s ride is shorter but equally stunning, as you pedal your way along an old railway line through some impressive glens on a real combination of surfaces today, from quiet lanes to gravel cycle paths, you pass waterfalls and the serene Loch Lubnaig, before riding through the beautiful Glen Ogle with it’s impressive viaduct.
+You also pass close to the birthplace of folk hero and latter-day Robin Hood, Rob Roy Macgregor, whose grave may be found in Balquhidder.
+The final stretch from the top of the pass is to Killin, where you will stop for the night.

 - Meals: Breakfast

 The start of the day follows the 15 mile long Loch Tay to Aberfeldy the home to Dewars World of Whisky Distillery.
 All road today, as you pass through Aberfeldy and Strathay, before arriving at Pitlochry – watch out for those leaping salmon!
-An optional detour can be made from here to the Edradour Distillery (2.5 miles from Pitlochry) – you’ll need no persuasion to visit Scotland’s smallest distillery, established way back in 1825.
 The wide glens of the river Tay and river Tummel guide you to Pitlochry and your accommodation for the night.
+The local distillery of Blair Athol, conveniently located in Pitlochry offers tours and tastings of it’s ancient Highland malt, a great way to round off your day’s ride.

 Retracing your tracks to the Logierait Viaduct you now follow the river Tay on the National Cycle Network route 77, The Salmon Run.
 This route eventually brings you to Perth, the town that inspired Sir Walter Scott to pen 'The Fair Maid of Perth', which in turn inspired Bizet's opera.
 On the way to this fair city, tucked away at the foot of thickly wooded hills, you will discover one of Perthshire’s gems – the cathedral town of Dunkeld.
 Resting on the opposite bank of the River Tay is the Victorian village of Birnam.
 Together, the beautifully restored buildings and rich heritage are an inspiration for lovers of history, the arts and the great green outdoors.
 At the end of the day you will be met by our representative and either whisked back to your car in Balloch or given your bags to catch a train in Perth.